NickLeon92/Anotyper/README.md

 3. Click "find random chatter" and you will be paired with the next available chatter

 Bugs: you probably will encounter accidentally entering chat room with your previous user ID if you simply refresh and join again.
-Just make sure someone is on the
+Just make sure someone is on the other side waiting maybe lol

+HAVE FUN